NHSDigital/software-engineering-quality-framework/quality.md

 ## Team

 ### 1. Mission
-* We have a clear mission that we share with all stakeholders.
+* We have clear goals.
-* We understand what is important to our customers and validate our thinking regularly.
+* User needs are well understood.
+They validated through user research.
+* We know the metrics which will measure success and how they will be measured.
+* Non-functional requirements are understood and based on user needs.

 ### 2. Plan
 * Our plan guides us.
+It is up to date and complete.
+* It gives our stakeholders a clear forecast of what is most likely to happen over the coming time periods.
 * It makes sure we work on the right things first and helps us predict and avoid issues.
+* Functionality is delivered in [thin vertical slices](https://docs.google.com/document/u/1/d/1TCuuu-8Mm14oxsOnlk8DqfZAA1cvtYu9WGv67Yj_sSk/pub), starting by building a [steel thread](https://www.agiledevelopment.org/agile-talk/111-defining-acceptance-criteria-using-the-steel-thread-concept) / [walking skeleton](https://www.henricodolfing.com/2018/04/start-your-project-with-walking-skeleton.html).
-* Risky items are clearly indicated and work to reduce risk is prioritised.
+* Risky items and dependencies are clearly indicated and work to reduce risk is prioritised.
 * The plan gets the right balance between delivering features and operational aspects.
+* We track risks, issues, assumptions and dependencies ('RAID') and work creatively to resolve them.
+* We keep a log of key technical and product decisions and who approved them.

 ### 3. Fast, reliable and safe delivery
 * We work rapidly together.